piperod/piperod.github.io/_posts/2017-01-28-Thresholding-Techinques.md

 * Spacial distribution
 * Local changes of a region.

-Some known algorithms and its results are:
+Some known algorithms and their results are:

 ### Algorithms:

 #### Otsu's:

 After calculating a histogram, an analysis of the distribution of the gray values of an image are taken into an account.
-The minimun between the two peaks in a bimodal histofram is chosen as threshold.
+The minimun between the two peaks in a bimodal histogram is chosen as threshold.
 Some of its drawbacks is that generally a single threshold can't give a good segmentation.

 ```python